-This is a course in the history of art and architecture around the world.The course is divided into time lines so that one can see what was happening in other parts of the world.
+This is a course in the history of art and architecture around the world.
+It is divided into time lines so that one can see what was happening simultaneously in various cultures during any given era.

 The great joy of history is touching the lives of past people, and finding how like us they truly were.
 One of the strongest ties we share as humans is the creation of art.
-From time beyond all memory, the art on cave walls tells us emphatically that these images were created by fellow humans who saw their world and created symbols to represent it, symbols that were not the things themselves, but representations, abstract thought transferred to two-dimensional reality.
+From time beyond all memory, the art on cave walls tells us emphatically that these images were created by fellow humans who saw their world and created symbols to represent it.
+These symbols were not the things themselves, but representations, abstract thought transferred to two-dimensional reality.

 It is not so much that there is a connection between art and history.
 As a species, our art IS our history.
 Whether expressed in carvings, architecture, paintings, music or words, the primary way we can truly study and understand our ancestors is through the study of their art and our own attempts to re-create it.

 I am very interested in opinions about this site.